The loss landscape of deep linear neural networks: a second-order analysis: Introduction

-It has been known for decades that, even in the non-convex setting, under mild conditions gradient-based algorithms converge to a first-order critical point, in the sense that the iterates produced by the algorithm can reach an arbitrary small gradient after a finite (polynomial) number of iterations \cite{nesterov1998introductory}.
-Adding smoothness conditions, recent works have shown that classical first-order algorithms escape strict saddle points in the long run \cite{DBLP:conf/colt/LeeSJR16,lee2019first}, and that some of them can be stopped in polynomial time at a nearly second-order critical point\footnote{More precisely, it is typically shown that, with high probability, such algorithms can be stopped in polynomial time and output a point with arbitrarily small gradient and nearly-positive semi-definite Hessian.} \cite{jin2017escape,jin2018accelerated,daneshmand2018escaping,jin2021nonconvex}.
-However, nothing prevents these algorithms to converge to non-strict saddle points or to spend many epochs in their vicinity, which translates into a long plateau during training.
+It has been known for decades that, even in the non-convex setting, for large classes of functions, gradient-based algorithms converge to a first-order critical point, in the sense that the iterates produced by the algorithm reach an arbitrary small gradient after a finite (polynomial) number of iterations \citep{nesterov1998introductory}.
+Recent works have shown that classical first-order algorithms escape strict saddle points \citep{DBLP:conf/colt/LeeSJR16,lee2019first}.
+Well-chosen algorithms can be stopped at an output with arbitrarily small gradient and nearly-positive semi-definite Hessian in polynomial time \citep{jin2017escape,jin2018accelerated,daneshmand2018escaping,jin2021nonconvex,gadat2022asymptotic}.
+Higher order algorithms, designed to escape strict saddle points, have been constructed and have a faster convergence \citep[e.g.,][]{adolphs2019local,JMLR:v24:20-608}.
+However, nothing prevents these algorithms to spend many epochs in the vicinity of non-strict saddle points.
+This results in a long plateau during training.